Homework 0B: Data Structures

 Create a class called Dessert (you’ll need to create a new file and add it to Git) inside of the src/ folder.
 This class should have the following characteristics:

-• One static variable int numDesserts that keeps track of the number of desserts created so far.
+int numDessertsthat keeps track of the number of desserts created so far. - A method

-• For example, if we create a dessert with flavor 1 and price 2, and then call its printDessert() method, it should print 1 2 1.
+- For example, if we create a dessert with flavor 1 and price 2, and then call its

 Be sure to implement the above behavior exactly, otherwise you may not pass the tests!